By Chere Di Boscio

 Well, quite a lot, actually.

-Research shows that heavily toxic and dangerously carcinogenic PVC is never safe, especially for children, and recycling it actually releases more toxins from this carcinogenic material into the atmosphere.
+Research shows that heavily toxic and dangerously carcinogenic PVC is never, ever safe, especially for children, and recycling it actually releases more toxins from this carcinogenic material into the atmosphere.

 On their website, Melissa list several countries that have online shops where you can buy their shoes, but there are some notable exceptions: most of the EU.
 Perhaps this is because PVC is banned in most EU countries?
 For example, Sweden has been working on discontinuing all PVC uses since 1995, and in Spain, over 60 cities have been declared PVC-free.
 Germany has banned the disposal of PVC in landfills as of 2005, is minimising the incineration of PVC, and is encouraging a full phase out of all PVC products.